shader-slang/.github/profile/README.md

 across diverse target platforms.

 Slang is fully open-source and all developments for Slang take place within the public GitHub repo.
-Since November 2024 Slang has been under open-governance at The Khronos Group to encourage and enable broad industry collaboration to propel its continued growth and evolution.
+Since November 2024 Slang has been under open governance at The Khronos Group to encourage and enable broad industry collaboration to propel its continued growth and evolution.

 # Community & Contributing